collective/funnelweb/README.rst

 ------------

 Funnelweb is very easy to get started with via a few settings in either buildout or the commandline.
-The predefined options have been well thought out and have proved useful on many site conversions over the years.
+Funnelweb progresses crawler content through various steps to improve the quality of the final converted site.
+Each step and it's configuration options are well thought out and have proved useful on many site conversions over the years.

-Funnelweb is also very powerful since if the included transformations aren't enough for your needs, funnelweb is built on a modular transformation architecture called transmogrifier.
-This allows you to insert transformation steps from yourself or others to suit any site conversion need.
+Funnelweb is also very flexible as it uses a modular transmormation framework underneath which advanced users can use if they they need further steps added to their conversion process.

 The simplest way to install is via a buildout recipe (see zc.buildout) ::